pbayer/DiscreteEventsCompanion.jl/docs/src/activities.md

 \{(e_1,t_1),(e_2,t_2),(e_3,t_3),\hspace{1em}...\hspace{1em}, (e_n,t_n)\}
 ```

-an activity may extend over two or more events.
+an activity may span two or more events in a system.
 E.g. a server starts to serve a customer at a given time.
-This activity stretches a certain interval in time.
+This activity takes a certain interval in time.
 Within that interval other customers may arrive or leave or other servers may proceed in their work.

 For certain problems it is useful to describe a DES as a sequence of activities.
 The activity based approach models a DES as sequences of activities of multiple entities overlapping each other in time.
 For practical purposes an activity is a function combining